1839 Massachusetts gubernatorial election: Results

-Morton's victory was driven by a large increase in turnout that exclusively favored Democrats, rather than a defection from existing Whig voters.
+Morton's victory was driven by a large increase in turnout which exclusively favored Democrats rather than a defection from existing Whig voters.
 He won 169 towns and seven counties: Middlesex, Hampden, Berkshire, Norfolk, Bristol, and Dukes.
-Plymouth county narrowly flipped to Everett.
-Morton made heavy gains in Worcester, Middlesex, Essex, Suffolk, and Hampshire while the Whigs gained in Hampden, Norfolk, Bristol, Plymouth, and Nantucket.
+Plymouth County narrowly flipped to Everett.
+Morton made his heaviest gains in Worcester, Middlesex, Essex, Suffolk, and Hampshire, while Everett gained in Hampden, Norfolk, Bristol, Plymouth, and Nantucket.

 Aftermath

-Despite pressure from partisans to contest this result, Everett refused.
+Despite pressure from partisans to contest the official result, Everett declined.
 He recorded in his journal, "Principle is no longer sufficiently powerful even in Massachusetts to warrant an adherence to the strict provisions of the Constitution on a question of this kind."
-Everett also refused to let his friend and Whig colleague Robert Charles Winthrop publish a partisan tribute to him, noting "I am willing to let the election go."
+Everett also refused to let his friend and colleague Robert Winthrop publish a partisan tribute to him, writing, "I am willing to let the election go."

 Morton was sworn in as governor on January 18, 1840.

-Although the Democrat won the governor's seat, the legislature remained firmly Whig.
-Fifteen of the 28 senators who received a majority of the vote were Whigs, and Whig control of the House ensured that they would win the majority of the disputed seats.
-The Senate also re-elected George Hull, a Whig, as lieutenant governor.
+The legislature remained firmly Whig.
+Fifteen of the 28 senators who received a majority of the vote were Whigs, and Whig control of the House ensured that they would win the majority of disputed seats.
+The Senate also re-elected the Whig incumbent, George Hull, as lieutenant governor.

-The Whig legislature refused to enact Morton's reformist agenda (in particular, it did not vote to repeal the 15-gallon law).
+The Whig legislature refused to enact Morton's reformist agenda; in particular, it did not vote to repeal the 15-gallon law.
 The Whigs regrouped, and in 1840 Morton was defeated by John Davis.
-Morton won another single term in 1842, in a hotly contested election that was also decided by the state legislature.
+Morton won another single term in 1842, in a hotly contested election that was decided by the state legislature.